offp001/rdbm/README.md

   * `Copy / Save Hash`
 * **R6 to R15 Animations** – Convert R6 Animations to R15 Animations
 * **RBXM to RBXH Blob** – Convert RBXM Files to RBXH Blob

+### FFlag Manager

-* **FFlag Manager** – FFlag injector (FFlag injectors interacts with roblox memory it means you can get banned for using these, but its undetected.)
+* FFlag injector (FFlag injectors interacts with roblox memory it means you can get banned for using these, but its undetected.)

+### Configs

+* It allows you to save database files and load other database files, and also lets you see which caches are being applied.

 ## Requirements